apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 <TabItem value="kubectl" label="kubectl" default>

 KubeBlocks implements a `Cluster` CRD to define a cluster.
-Here is an example of creating a Replcation.
+Here is an example of creating a Replication cluster.
 KubeBlocks also supports creating a Redis cluster in other modes.
 You can refer to the examples provided in the [GitHub repository](https://github.com/apecloud/kubeblocks-addons/tree/main/examples/redis).

+If you only have one node for deploying a Replication Cluster, configure the cluster affinity by setting `spec.schedulingPolicy` or `spec.componentSpecs.schedulingPolicy`.
+For details, you can refer to the [API docs](https://kubeblocks.io/docs/preview/developer_docs/api-reference/cluster#apps.kubeblocks.io/v1.SchedulingPolicy).
+But for a production environment, it is not recommended to deploy all replicas on one node, which may decrease the cluster availability.

 ```yaml
 cat <<EOF | kubectl apply -f -